Consignee – Meaning

 Consignee Role – an Example

-Mrs. Pincha, (Consignor) wants to sell her homemade pickle, but don’t have a customer base.
-She decides to enter into consignment business, where the retailer or wholesaler (Consignee) takes possession of her homemade pickle and sells it to its outlet’s customer on behalf of her.
+Mrs. Pincha (Consignor) wants to sell her homemade pickle but doesn’t have a customer base.
+She decides to enter into the consignment business, where the retailer or wholesaler (Consignee) takes possession of her homemade pickle and sells it to its outlet’s customer on behalf of her.
 Mrs. Pincha may receive some advance against the consigned goods or receive the full amount by the retail outlet on sale after deducting its commission.

 Briefing a few points about the consignee (Retailers) from the above example:

 - The retail store is not the owner of the consignment of the homemade pickle.

 - However, the possession of the goods remains in the hands of the retailer.

 - The retail outlet will not disclose homemade pickles as inventory on the asset side of its balance sheet.
 Instead, it will show the consignment account on the liability side of its books.

 A consignee sells goods received on consignment on behalf of the consignor.
 In return, he gets a pre-defined commission on sales.
 The consignee is also getting the reimbursement for all the expenses, for example, the delivery expenses, transport cost for taking delivery, etc., incurred on behalf of the consignor.